outbit/pivportal/README.md

 Example /etc/pivportal.conf:

-ip - IP Address of the server
+ip - IP Address of the server.
+Default is 127.0.0.1.

-port - TCP Port to user to connect to the server
+port - TCP Port to user to connect to the server.
+Default is 442.

+client_ssl_cert - Client SSL certificate used by the pam_pivportal module to authenticate to the pivportal server.
+Default is /etc/ssl/certs/pivportalClient.pem.

 ssl_verify_host - SSL verify server certificate is valid.
 0 = false, 1 = true.
+Default is false.

 ```bash
 [server]